 We are the ultimate answer to your equestrian therapy questions in the Cripple Creek area!
 If you would like to learn more about Horse Therapy For Veterans then continue reading!
 Horses help with many different problems that we may face on a daily basis!
 There is even Ptsd Treatment With Horses!

-Therapeutic Horseback Riding for Veterans
+Therapeutic Horseback Riding - An Overview

 Horses look for presence in the moment and clarity about where you are going and how.
 They create an especially valuable mirror to humans-masterful as we are about thinking one way and feeling or behaving another.
 You can't lead a horse if you're not fully present or unclear about where you are going.
 You may be able to fool yourself, but you can't fool a horse.